Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Preliminaries

-The answer is, happily, yes: these two constructions are in fact equal, thanks to the cocycle condition on the $M_{\alpha\beta}$ and some form of associativity\footnote{That is, $A\cdot MB = AM\cdot B$, where $M$ is a matrix of $0$-forms.}, and so we can use whichever one we so please. \end{remark}
+and, thankfully, this equality does indeed hold, thanks to the cocycle condition on the $M_{\alpha\beta}$ and some form of associativity\footnote{That is, $A\cdot MB = AM\cdot B$, where $M$ is a matrix of $0$-forms.}, and so we can use whichever one we so please. \end{remark}